 Each member of the team must also have passwords that are difficult to understand.
 You also may assign the passwords manually as a rule of thumb and an extra layer of protection.
 These duties can assign to a member of your IT team if you already have one.
 With this method, another team member won’t know the network passwords since you or the IT staff will input them on their own devices.
 Whether intentionally or unintentionally shared, passwords are protected from being shared.

 Additionally, ensure that your employees cannot download or install software applications on their own own.
 Even more, security is provided by restricting network access.
 Your customers should be held to the same standards.
 Ask them for a strong password and two-step verification if they need to subscribe or signup on your website.

 Two-factor authentication has been one of the most advancements in cybersecurity in recent years.
 At this point, it would be unethical not to take advantage of the additional protection it offers.

-Using two-factor authentication whenever feasible, such as on email accounts and device logins, can make life much more difficult for hackers who could be interested in stealing information.
+Using two-factor authentication whenever feasible, such as on email accounts and device logins as well as protecting your email domain with a DMARC record, can make life much more difficult for hackers who could be interested in stealing information.